Thulile Mthethwa – CEO and Founder of Memeza Shout Crime Prevention

 A feisty community fighter and leader who, through her relentless pursuit for community betterment, empowerment and upliftment, has for many years, been the pillar of Tembisa.
 Through Lebone Aids Care Project that she runs, hundreds of orphans are fed and taken care of on a daily basis, and the many families that are directly or indirectly affected by HIV AIDS.

-Ntate Legodi has over 30 years experience in working with SAPS and Community Policing forums.
+Ntate Legodi has over 30 years’ experience in working with SAPS and Community Policing forums.
 Being the oldest member of the team at 75, Ntate is our key community speaker, specifically in township and rural environments.
 Ntate Legodi has trusted relationships with key Government role players, such as the MEC Community Safety.
+Memeza is a community project in rural and urban areas across the country people live in a fear of crime and we must promote accountability to encourage co-operation between the community and police to build strong positive partnership.
+The team needs to work hard to support the government and ensure the projects are successful.
+The leaders of this partnership should have a good understanding and vision on crime prevention.
+Memeza alarms send signals straight to police member’s station commanders, Vispol heads, Duty of office sectors managers, Relief commanders, CPF members, Patrollers and neighbours close to the installed alarms.